AI and Teaching | Resources

 • KSU faculty, staff, and students have access to take over 2,800 free MOOC (Massive Open Online Courses) offered by certain Coursera partners at no charge.
 More information on MOOCs can be found here.

-Jeanne Beatrix Law, Professor of English at Kennesaw State University, has authored several Coursera courses to help community stakeholders, students, and colleagues engage ethically with generative AI for many diverse use cases.
+Jeanne Beatrix Law, Professor of English at Kennesaw State University, has authored several Coursera courses to help community stakeholders, students, and colleagues engage ethically with generative AI for many different use cases.
 Please check out the courses below:

 • human and robot hand touching